 - Excessive crankcase pressure

 Turbocharger inspection may also be required.
 See our Turbo System Diagnosis Center.
+Blue smoke can also overlap with power-loss complaints because oil-burning engines rarely maintain ideal combustion efficiency under real operating conditions.

 Smoke Under Load vs At Startup